Nabeel20/Badr/README.md

 ### :row(gap)

-Aligns children on the x-axis, with defined `gap` space between them.
-Default gap is 0.
+This function aligns child elements along the x-axis, with a predefined `gap` of space between each element.
+The default value for the `gap` is set to 0.

 ### :column(gap)

-Aligns children on the y-axis, with defined `gap` space between them.
-Default gap is 0.
+This function aligns child elements along the y-axis, with a predefined `gap` of space between each element.
+The default value for the `gap` is set to 0.

 ### :color(color, backgroundFilled)